VowpalWabbit/vowpal_wabbit/.github/ISSUE_TEMPLATE/--feature_request.md

 ---
-name: "Feature request"
+name: "Feature Request"
-about: Suggest an idea for this project
+about: Request/Suggest a new feature in VW
 title: ''
-labels: new feature
+labels: feature_request
 assignees: ''

 ---